9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 > "Sign of the Times" by Prince -- I'm the speaker, telling you about the early history of HIV/AIDS--BigPharma spead it and their partner the CIA has profited tremendously.
 The CIA also ended the space shuttle program on behalf of SpaceX (the man who handled that $2B contract for the CIA had the sister that had to kill her baby).

 > **Listen Also**
 > "Pope" by Prince -- The Pope is the Creator's public facing man and aren't scared of anyone neither are we; also "git commit" didn't exist at the time, so he says "save."

+> **Listen Also**
+> "Woolgathering" by Vandaveer -- That's TomTom speaking about coming to Riverdale after the massacre at Mount Calvary in May 2023.

+> **Listen Also**
+> "Before the Great War" by Vandaveer -- That's describing the players in the war: TomTom (At 2?
+They're weird in WV) and Annie.
+It also describes TomTom on a previous deployment ("Strike Two" for the federal government and CIA).

+> **Listen Also**
+> "Concerning Past and Future Conquests" by Vandaveer -- That's me (without Main/Baby), TomTom (on our airplane, we have kids?!), then Main/Baby.
+TomTom goes on a vacation without me (I prefer to sweat on a dancefloor for vacation) and tells you we are in the age of Aquarius now.

+> **Listen Also**
+> "It's Raining Men" by The Weather Girls -- The rain is never wet, it's one of the things the Creator **has to do.** That is describing TomTom and I. Just #wait.

 Read also:
 * [How The CIA Hinders 911](/methods/911.md)